r-lib/pkgdown/README.md

 [![Travis-CI Build Status](https://travis-ci.org/hadley/staticdocs.svg?branch=master)](https://travis-ci.org/hadley/staticdocs)

-staticdocs provides a way to conveniently render R package documentation into html pages suitable for stand-alone viewing, such as on a package webpage.
+staticdocs is designed to make it quick and easy to build a website for your package.
 You can see staticdocs in action at <http://hadley.github.io/staticdocs/>: this is the output of staticdocs applied to the latest version of staticdocs.

+## Installation

 staticdocs is not currently available from CRAN, but you can install the development version from github with: